PrestaShop/docs/src/content/1.7/development/components/grid/tutorials/work-with-row-actions.md

     protected function configureOptions(OptionsResolver $resolver)
     {
         /**
-         * options passed to the resolver will be available in the Grid action
+         * options passed to the resolver will be available in the Grid Row action
          * and also in the template responsible of rendering the action.
          */
         $resolver